paulhampson/smart-coaster-fw/TASK NOTES.md

     * Last consumption immediately added to hourly consumption rate to improve display responsiveness, move last hour rate to be calculated only every 60s
     * Make read queue processing event driven rather than timed polling
+* Decide on best approach for the 'hourly' target mode.
+Do we want to just monitor the last hour (which is what the drink x ml to stay on currently track shows)? or are we really wanting to target that rate as an average for the day?

 ### Feature List